 Tilt-Up Construction allows architects to design practical, strong, and resilient structures.
 Incorporating color also makes these utilitarian structures visually pleasing.
 Read more to find out how Solomon Colors integral color and DAY1 Finishing Aid were used to improve an office building.

-Brickform Cem-Coat was successfully used to repair washed out, faded intregral color at the entrance to this hotel.
+Brickform Cem-Coat was successfully used to repair washed out, faded integral color at the entrance to this hotel.
 Cem-Coat was able to closely match the desired original color and create a durable surface that can easily withstand near constant vehicle traffic.

 Decorative Concrete Adds Value For Concrete Producers and Suppliers